 Motorcycle accidents can be challenging in knowing whether you have a case or not.
 The easiest way to know is if the other party involved was at-fault.
 You also have to demonstrate that you were injured as a result.
-Every motorcycle case we handle is different.
+Every motorcycle case our motorcycle accident lawyers handle is different.
 Therefore, the best measure of knowing if you have a case or not is speaking with one of our attorneys.
-Your attorney will be able to evaluate your case based on the specific facts of your accident.
+Your motorcycle accident attorney will be able to evaluate your case based on the specific facts of your accident.

-Unfortunately, there is no specific and satisfactory answer to this question.
+Unfortunately, there isn’t a specific and satisfactory answer to this question.
 The length of time depends on how long you continue to receive medical treatment for your injuries.
 If you have not been released from medical treatments, we would not want to settle your case yet.
-There are several reasons for this, one of the biggest being we want to be sure that all of your medical bills resulting from your accident are covered in your settlement.
+There are several reasons for this, one of the biggest being that we want to be sure all of the medical bills resulting from your accident are covered in your settlement.

 After being involved in a serious motorcycle accident, the stress, injuries, and confusion of it all can be overwhelming.
-A personal injury attorney can help alleviate some of that burden.
-In hiring an experienced personal injury attorney, you are given access (through your advocate) to years of information in cases just like yours.
-You can have confidence knowing that your attorney is working in your best interest.
+A motorcycle accident lawyer can help alleviate some of that burden.
+In hiring an experienced motorcycle accident lawyer, you are given access (through your advocate) to years of information in cases just like yours.
+You can have confidence knowing that your motorcycle accident attorney is working in your best interest.

-It is easy to work with our attorneys.
+It is easy to work with our motorcycle accident attorneys.
 They will not lecture you because you were not wearing a helmet in your accident.
-In fact, our attorneys will be prepared to defend you if the insurance company tries to use that against you.
-Our attorneys will also help you through the process by explaining the system so you can know what to expect.
+In fact, our motorcycle accident attorneys will be prepared to defend you if the insurance company tries to use that against you.
+Our motorcycle accident lawyers will also help you through the process by explaining the system so you can know what to expect.

 If you have been injured in a motorcycle accident, you’re probably wondering what your case is worth.
 The answer, plain and simple, depends on damages.
 Because of this, it is difficult to give a specific calculation that will account for all of the variables in your specific case.
 We encourage you to contact the Advocates Law to get a realistic assessment of your case and its value.

 Figuring out the damages is determining what your injuries have cost you monetarily, physically, and mentally.
-Calculating these costs can be challenging, and our experienced attorneys are accustomed to doing so.
+Calculating these costs can be challenging, and our experienced motorcycle accident lawyers are accustomed to doing so.
 Some of the factors involved in gauging your case are medical treatments, property loss, lost income, pain and suffering, emotional distress, and others.

 Each state has a specific statute of limitations law.
 These laws designate the definitive deadline for filing a civil action lawsuit.
 In the state of Montana, the statute of limitations for a personal injury claim is three years.
 This means that you have three years from the day of the motorcycle accident to file a lawsuit for personal injury damages.
 This deadline is extremely rigid.
 Cases filed after the statute of limitations are regularly dismissed.